alphxnse1301/seeingCArms/README.md

  - Select 'Download' from the Raw file options

 ## To View Code
-- CLick the 'comboCode' folder
+- Click the 'comboCode' folder
 - View qr.py, guiV2.py, and DesignerUI.py